bnclabs/gostore/docs/llrbstats.rst

     to the writer version of the tree.

-following statistics are computed on the fly when Stat() API is called with `involved` level 9, please note that level > 0 might invoke a full table scan the tree.
+following statistics are computed on the fly when Stat() API is called with `involved` level 9, note that level > 0 might invoke a full table scan the tree.

 `n_blacks`